domapic/domapic-base/README.md

 ## Users
 ___

-All the APIs of the Domapic system requires JSON Web Token authentication.
+All the APIs of the Domapic system requires authentication using JSON Web Token.

 The Domapic Controller implements a role-based access control.
 Controller roles are: